 - Equipment and supplies for enteral (sole source) nutrition therapy

 - Total parenteral nutrition

-Please refer to Section II of the Medicaid Hyperalimentation Manual (which can be found on Arkansas Medicaid’s Web site for complete program information.
+Please refer to Section II of the Medicaid Hyperalimentation Manual found on Arkansas Medicaid’s website for complete program information.

 Requests for prior authorization of the above items must be submitted to AFMC on the Request for Prior Authorization and Prescription Form DMS-2615.